dependabot/dependabot-core/README.md

 ## Setup

-To run Dependabot Core, you'll need both Ruby and Node installed.
-The main library is written in Ruby, and JavaScript is required for dealing with package.json and yarn.lock files.
+To run Dependabot Core, you'll need Ruby, PHP and Node installed.
+The main library is written in Ruby, and JavaScript and PHP are required for dealing with updates for their respective languages.

 Before running Dependabot Core, install dependencies for the core library and the helpers: